isaychris/osrs-world-pinger/README.md

 * The user can choose to ping a specific world or to ping all worlds.
 * The top five worlds with best latency is displayed when user pings all worlds.

+If you dont have python installed, there is an compiled executable available named `osrs_world_pinger.exe`

 ### Requirements
 * python 3
 * beautifulsoup 4